-Module Content: Syllabus

-The following distribution of lecture material is indicative; due to the interactive mode of teaching it is subject to modification.

-Botany

-- •Classification, evolution and life cycles of non-vascular and vascular plants

-- •Pollination, fertilisation and dispersal in seed plants

-- •Plant biotechnology, genetic engineering

-- •Plant growth regulators (hormones)

-- •Plant growth and repsonses to light

-- Water relations

-- •Mineral nutrition

-- •Mychorrhiza

-- •Photosynthesis, translocation

-- •Photosynthesis and global climate change

-- •Herbivory, plants, secondary metabolites and medicine

-Ecology

-- •Conditions, resources and the ecological niche

-- •Population distribution, abundance and life histories

-- •Population growth, regulation and dynamics

-- Competition

-- •Predation and herbivory

-- •Communities; patterns in space and time

-- •Ecosystems; flux of energy and matter

-- •Food webs

-- •Patterns in species richness

-Final lecture

-• Plant ecology; populations, habitats, ecosystems and biomes

-Practicals

-Botany - Plant anatomy

-Botany - Plant physiology experiment

-Botany - Plant Kingdoms: taxonomy and classification, bryophytes, pteridophytes, gymnosperms and angiosperms

-Ecology - Rocky shore ecology: individuals to communities

-(Note order of practicals may change according to weather)
+Module Content: Syllabus The following distribution of lecture material is indicative; due to the interactive mode of teaching it is subject to modification.
+Botany Classification, evolution and life cycles of non-vascular and vascular plants •Pollination, fertilisation and dispersal in seed plants •Plant biotechnology, genetic engineering Plant growth regulators (hormones) Plant growth and repsonses to light Water relations Mineral nutrition Mvchorrhiza Photosynthesis, translocation Photosynthesis and global climate change Herbivory, plants, secondary metabolites and medicine Ecology •Conditions, resources and the ecological niche Population distribution, abundance and life histories ·Population growth, regulation and dynamics Competition Predation and herbivory Communities; patterns in space and time •Ecosystems; flux of energy and matter •Food webs Patterns in species richness Final lecture Plant ecology; populations, habitats, ecosystems and biomes Practicals Botany - Plant anatomy Botany - Plant physiology experiment Botany - Plant Kingdoms: taxonomy and classification, bryophytes, pteridophytes, gymnosperms and angiosperms Ecology - Rocky shore ecology: individuals to communities (Note order of practicals may change according to weather)

-Intended Learning Outcomes: By the end of the module, the student should be able to:

-- LO1) Describe the evolution, classification and morphology of plants and recognise typical specimens from the Divisions - LO2) Compare and contrast the reproductive strategies and life cycles of plants from the major divisions (vascular and non-vascular plants). - LO3) Describe and illustrate the physical structure of flowering plants from the cellular to the whole plant level. - LO4) Summarise the physiological functioning of flowering plants, their interactions with the environment and their importance in the biosphere. - LO5) Have knowledge of ecology and biological diversity, including structure, function, physiological constraints, evolution and adaptations to the environment - LO5) Become proficient in microscopy and scientific illustration of cells - LO6) Undertake, record, analyse and discuss some basic experiments in plant physiology - LO7) Utilise taxonomic keys and guides to identify and classify organisms across a broad range of phyla during practical investigations - LO8) Utilise field based ecological sampling techniques - LO9) Work as a team and be able to utilise appropriate sampling and surveying techniques so that they can be employed in ecological research and monitoring - LO10) Draw links and identify themes between the range of scientific subject investigated within constructing meaning from oral, written, and numerical information through interpretation and summarising key component LO11) Analyse and interpret data derived from experimental observations in terms of their significance and in the context of established knowledge utilising appropriate statistical techniques. - LO12) Use relevant literature, information and programme resources to support the design, execution and analysis of practical investigations.

-Assessment: Coursework 1 (10%)

-Coursework 2 (15%) Coursework 3 (25%)

-Exam - Multiple choice questions (50%)

-Assessment Description: Coursework 1: Anatomical drawings of plant cells (microscopy)

-Coursework 2: Ecology poster from field practical (adaptations and species-area relationships)

-Coursework 3: Laboratory practical report on plant physiology experiment (chemistry and water relations)

-Examination: (January) 100 Multiple Choice Questions based on all material taught in Botany and Ecology lectures

-Assessment Feedback: Formal feedback in practical classes and lectures

-Individual comments on submitted coursework

-One to one discussion available in drop-in sessions upon request

-Electronic feedback on work submitted online

-Formative feedback on Canvas quizzes

-Failure Redemption: Resit of examination
+Intended Learning Outcomes: By the end of the module, the student should be able to: LO1) Describe the evolution, classification and morphology of plants and recognise typical specimens from the Divisions LO2) Compare and contrast the reproductive strategies and life cycles of plants from the major divisions (vascular and non-vascular plants).
+LO3) Describe and illustrate the physical structure of flowering plants from the cellular to the whole plant level.
+LO4) Summarise the physiological functioning of flowering plants, their interactions with the environment and their importance in the biosphere.
+LO5) Have knowledge of ecology and biological diversity, including structure, function, physiological constraints. evolution and adaptations to the environment LO5) Become proficient in microscopy and scientific illustration of cells LO6) Undertake, record, analyse and discuss some basic experiments in plant physiology LO7) Utilise taxonomic keys and guides to identify and classify organisms across a broad range of phyla during practical investigations LO8) Utilise field based ecological sampling techniques LO9) Work as a team and be able to utilise appropriate sampling and surveying techniques so that they can be employed in ecological research and monitoring LO10) Draw links and identify themes between the range of scientific subject investigated within constructing meaning from oral, written, and numerical information through interpretation and summarising key component LO11) Analyse and interpret data derived from experimental observations in terms of their significance and in the context of established knowledge utilising appropriate statistical techniques.
+LO12) Use relevant literature, information and programme resources to support the design, execution and analysis of practical investigations.
+Assessment: Coursework 1 (10%) Coursework 2 (15%) Coursework 3 (25%) Exam - Multiple choice questions (50%) Assessment Description: Coursework 1: Anatomical drawings of plant cells (microscopy) Coursework 2: Ecology poster from field practical (adaptations and species-area relationships) Coursework 3: Laboratory practical report on plant physiology experiment (chemistry and water relations) Examination: (January) 100 Multiple Choice Questions based on all material taught in Botany and Ecology lectures Moderation approach to main assessment: Not applicable Assessment Feedback: Formal feedback in practical classes and lectures Individual comments on submitted coursework One to one discussion available in drop-in sessions upon request Electronic feedback on work submitted online Formative feedback on Canvas quizzes Failure Redemption: Resit of examination Re submission of coursework Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+Normally available to elective, visiting or exchange students.
+Please note that any failures are redeemed during the